Genus 2 curves with bad reduction at one odd prime: Acknowledgement

 \section{Acknowledgement}

+The authors are very grateful to the anonymous referee for many corrections and valuable suggestions that improved the manuscript.
 The authors are very grateful to Armand Brumer and Ken Kramer, John Cremona, Qing Liu, and Michael Stoll for useful correspondence and suggestions related to this work.
 All the calculations in this work were performed using \Magma \cite{Magma}, \Mathematica \cite{Mathematica}, and PARI/GP \cite{PARI2}.
 This work started while the authors were invited to Friendly Workshop on Diophantine Equations and Related Problems, 2019, at the Department of Mathematics, Bursa Uluda\v{g} University, Bursa-Turkey.
 The authors thank the colleagues of this institution for their hospitality and support.
+M. Sadek is partially supported by BAGEP Award of the Science Academy, Turkey, and The Scientific and Technological Research Council of Turkey, T\"{U}B\.{I}TAK; research grant: ARDEB 1001/122F312.